neoforged/.github/primers/26.2/index.md

     - `GeyserBaseParticle` - The base particle for a geyser.
     - `GeyserEruptionParticle` - The particle for when a geyser is erupting.
     - `GeyserPlumeParticle` - The particle for when a plume emanates from a geyser.
+- `net.minecraft.client.telemetry`
+    - `TelemetryEventType#selfTest` - Returns whether there are missing translations for the telementry event and properties.
+    - `TelemetryProperty#SERVER_SESSION_ID` - A property containing the server session UUID.
 - `net.minecraft.commands.arguments.selector.options`
     - `InvertableSetOptionState` - A parsed option state that represents a value that can include or exclude.
     - `SetOnceOptionState` - A parsed option state that can only be set once.